rcmdnk/conf-finder/README.md

 Configuration file finder.

-The configuration file/directory is searched for in the following locations:
+The configuration file/directory is searched for in the following locations by default:

 - The current directory
 - Git root repository (if the current directory is within a repository)